About Us

 It is very important that those using water from a rain catchment system understand all of the potential dangers and benefits.

 Uncle Tilo is the leader in free education as there are no government agencies overseeing the safety of private rain catchment systems.
 It is up to the owner or user of the system to know how to maintain this type of water source and use it in an appropriate manner.
 Rainwater harvesting has also been identified as a technology that communities across the globe will increasingly rely upon to adapt to climate change.
-With proper design, maintenance, and water treatment, a rain catchment system can provide water that is free of contamination; soft, clear, odorless, and suitable for drinking and other daily needs.
+With proper design, maintenance, water treatment, and water disinfection a rain catchment system can provide water that is free of contamination; soft, clear, odorless, and suitable for drinking and other daily needs.
 However, improperly designed or maintained rain catchment systems may pose a health risk; for example via the introduction of waterborne illness that can be exacerbated in persons with compromised immunity.

 Waterborne and vector-borne illness may be transmitted to users from rain catchment systems that lack appropriate system elements, maintenance, or from insufficient treatment of stored water.
 For example, catchment tanks lacking covers or with damaged or poorly sealed covers can provide breeding opportunities for mosquitoes known to be disease vectors.
 During the 2015-2016 dengue virus outbreak on Hawai’i Island, which sickened hundreds, the Hawai’i State Department of Health identified “uncovered catchment systems…” as a potential source of dengue virus infected mosquitoes and suggested essential actions be taken to control mosquito breeding in rainwater harvest systems.
 Other vector-borne diseases transmitted by mosquitoes, such as the globally emerging Zika virus, are of concern in areas where mosquitoes may breed as well.
 Additionally, an invasive semi-slug found in Hawai’i, which has a propensity to climb up and into water tanks, is a known host of the parasitic nematode responsible for infecting humans with rat lung worm disease.